ibrahim739/MATLAB---3phase-Generator-short-circuit-current-calculation/README.md

-# MATLAB - Three Phase Generator short circuit calculation and visualization
+# Matlab - Three Phase Generator short circuit calculation and visualization
-MATLAB script that calculates and visualizes a bolted three-phase Generator short-circuit current.
+Matlab script that calculates and visualizes a bolted three-phase Generator short-circuit current.
 The Total short-circuit current is composed of Iac and Idc components.

 %% The inputs to the function are: